Get started with the SDK

 sdkCoreDataFilesLocation

-Here, SDK takes care of moving existing core data files(if present) from the Document directory to the Library directory.
+Here, SDK takes care of moving existing core data files(if present) from the Document

-You can set the Library files location as -config.sdkCoreDataFilesLocation = .libraryDirectory.
+You can set the Library files location as -config.sdkCoreDataFilesLocation = .libraryDirectory

-Changing files location from the Library directory to the Document directory is not recommended.
-SDK does not take care of moving the files from the Library directory to the Documents directory.
+directory is not recommended.
+SDK does not take care of moving the files from the Library

 batchUploadTimer